 The discrepancies in the classification by size category are also reflected in the breakdown by economic sector and legal form.
-In the sector "Manufacture of motor vehicles, trailers and semitrailers", the share of sales - measured in terms of the figures from the Federal Statistical Office's business register - reaches 88% owing to the great importance of large enterprises.
-In the case of manufacturing overall, the coverage rate is 67%.
-By contrast, the corresponding ratios for the sectors dominated by small and medium-sized enterprises, such as accommodation and food service activities, business services or construction, are far smaller (15%, 26% and 30% respectively).
-For the same reason, non-corporations have a lower coverage rate than corporations (39% compared with 65%).
+In the manufacturing sector, the share of sales - measured in terms of the figures from the Federal Statistical Office's business register - reaches 63% owing to the great importance of large enterprises.
+By contrast, the corresponding ratios for the sectors dominated by small and medium-sized enterprises, such as accommodation and food service activities, business services or construction, are far smaller (15%, 29% and 32% respectively).
+For the same reason, non-corporations have a lower coverage rate than corporations (38% compared with 62%).